What is a parish council?

 Minutes are produced shortly afterwards and published as draft minutes until approved at the next Parish Council Meeting.

-Meetings are held at the village hall, Valley Road, with doors opening at 7pm to view any planning applications, and the meeting starting at 7.30pm.
-Click for the meeting dates.
+Meetings are held at the village hall, Valley Road, with the meeting starting at 7.30pm.
+Meeting dates

 The Parish Council has the power to improve the quality of community life by spending money on things which, in their opinion, are in the interests of the parish or its inhabitants.